 I did my first cooperative education with the Systems Group and managed to learn more than I though I would ever want to know about the college's computers.
 I did my second co-op with a web development firm called BiT Group, Inc. That was a great experience and let me work on many different cutting edge technologies.
 My final co-op was as a research assistant for the college of computer science, building a distributed computing research cluster.
 Putting together a system almost completely from scratch was very rewarding, but also helped me in the realization that I enjoyed programming more.

 When I'm not tied up at work I can usually be found on a pair of inline skates.
 Ever since coming to college I have tried to have a pair of inline skates on as much as possible.
 Blades are the only way to get around Boston without owning a car or wanting to wait on the MBTA.
 Currently I'm running on a pair of Bravoblades from Rollerblade.

 Quite often on the weekends I end up at a friends house playing games.
 Cribbage has become one of my favorite games, but personally I'll play just about anything.
-A friend of mine has setup a short list of what we have played.
 Lately I've gotten addicted to downhill skiing and have spent a few days up at Mt.
 Sunapee.
 For a long time we have also enjoyed going either Candlepin Bowling or more recently Duckpin Bowling and Tenpin Bowling.